 Because time is money and the unit of measure for events, your financial goals must be time-bound.
 By this, we mean that you must have a measurable time frame within which you will achieve your goals.
 There are no rules to this, as there are a couple of ways to set and measure the time for completing your money goals.
 It is somewhat like setting a deadline for yourself and trying to meet it.
 Some people bind their financial targets to their ages, like having a set amount of money to buy their next birthdays.
 Others bind theirs to the passing months and years, like clearing all debts within the next three months, etc.; there are no rules as to how you choose to go about setting and meeting up with your target.
 It is essential to set time limits that you are comfortable with, which are realistic for you, considering your earning capacity.

 5. Track your progress with your monetary goals

 Failing to track or monitor an outcome closely means setting it up for failure.
 It is like cooking without watching out for when the food gets cooked, so it doesn’t get burned.
 We can say the same for your money targets.
 It is essential to constantly check in with yourself to see how far you have gone and how close you are to achieving your goals.

 Paystubsnow: a viable tracking company for achieving your financial goals

 If you are a business owner, you can track how much you have spent paying employee salaries and how much you are making through the online generated paystubs and invoices.
 These are some of the things you can do with Paystubsnow.
 You can also send electronically generated invoices to your clients to facilitate payment.
-You also get to enjoy other services like 1099 and w-2 forms at the click of a mouse button.
+You also get to enjoy other services like 1099 forms and w-2 forms at the click of a mouse button.
 And you will receive all documents in your email.